-Summer Term course offerings for 2021 are in the planning stage.
-Information on dates and schedules will be released later this year.
+Summer Term course offerings for 2021 are currently being finalized.
+Information on dates and schedules will be released Spring 2021.
 Please check back and be on the lookout for an email with more details.

 All classes will be taught remotely, using both synchronous (live, in real-time) and asynchronous (on your own time) instruction.
-Unfortunately, due to the remote format, we are unable to offer all of the classes we had originally proposed.
+There will be no classes on July 5, 2020 in observance of Independence Day.

 Synchronous instruction will take place using block scheduling.
-(Monday/Wednesday or Tuesday/Thursday mornings, afternoons, or evenings; there will be no synchronous classes on Fridays).
 Faculty will be responsible for coordinating their synchronous and asynchronous elements; we are also asking faculty to review their remote attendance and participation expectations with students.

 *Cost includes registration fee.
 Does not include course books and/or materials (which may vary from course to course).

 Classes will be offered on a letter-graded basis (please note that this is different from Spring 2020 classes).
 Students will still have the option to choose credit/non-credit.
-The Credit/ Noncredit deadline is Monday, June 8 at 11:59 PM EST (through Workday).
+The Credit/Non-credit deadline is TBD (through Workday).

-If you are interested in enrolling in a Summer Term class, the revised 2020 Summer Term offerings and schedules will be available in the Course Browser and in Workday as of Monday, April 20.
+If you are interested in enrolling in a Summer Term class, the revised 2021 Summer Term offerings and schedules will be available in the Course Browser and in Workday as of Spring 2021.
 See Course offerings here.

-The new list of Summer Term offerings and schedules will be available through the Workday Portal by April 21 at 8am.
+The list of Summer Term offerings and schedules will be available through the Workday Portal a few days prior to registration opening.
 We recommend registering early as we anticipate classes filling.